Can you still get a good price for The RealReal Inc. (REAL) Shares at this point?

-The RealReal Inc. (NASDAQ:REAL) closed Friday at $1.30 per share, down from $1.37 a day earlier.
-While The RealReal Inc. has underperformed by -5.11%, investors are advised to look at stock chart patterns for technical insight.
-Within its last year performance, REAL fell by -81.72%, with highs and lows ranging from $8.94 to $1.04, whereas the simple moving average fell by -37.46% in the last 200 days.
+A share of The RealReal Inc. (NASDAQ:REAL) closed at $1.63 per share on Friday, up from $1.46 day before.
+While The RealReal Inc. has overperformed by 11.64%, investors are advised to look at stock chart patterns for technical insight.
+Within its last year performance, REAL fell by -80.50%, with highs and lows ranging from $8.61 to $1.04, whereas the simple moving average fell by -19.16% in the last 200 days.

 Will You Miss Out On This Growth Stock Boom?